Cmeo97/BlockGPT/README.md

 ---

 ## 🔮 Citation
-*If you use BlockGPT in your research, please cite this repository (bibtex to be added after paper submission).*
+*If you use BlockGPT in your research, please cite this repository.*
 ```bibtex
 @misc{meo2025blockgptspatiotemporalmodellingrainfall,
 title={BlockGPT: Spatio-Temporal Modelling of Rainfall via Frame-Level Autoregression},